raphaelmansuy/hiramu/README.md

 # Hiramu

-Hiramu is a powerful and flexible Rust library that provides a high-level interface for interacting with various AI models and APIs, including Ollama and Bedrock.
+Hiramu is a powerful and flexible Rust library that provides a high-level interface for interacting with various AI models and APIs, including Ollama and AWS Bedrock.

 It simplifies the process of generating text, engaging in chat conversations, and working with different AI models.

 ## Features

 - Easy-to-use interfaces for generating text and engaging in chat conversations with AI models
 - Support for Ollama and Bedrock AI services
+- Convenient interface for Claude and Mistral for AWS Bedrock
 - Asynchronous and streaming responses for efficient handling of large outputs
 - Customizable options for fine-tuning the behavior of AI models
 - Comprehensive error handling and informative error messages
 - Well-documented code with examples and explanations

 ## Getting Started